What is Prime Cost?

-Prime Cost (or Flat Cost or First Cost) is the direct cost that the company incurs in manufacturing a product.
-Such costs usually include direct production costs, like the cost of raw materials and direct labor costs.
+Prime Cost (or Flat Cost or First Cost) in managerial accounting is the direct cost that the company incurs in manufacturing a product or providing a service.
+Such costs include direct production costs, like the cost of raw materials and direct labor costs.

-In other words, we can say prime costs are the core production costs, which may serve as the basis of allocating overheads to different products.
+In other words, we can say prime costs are the core production costs, which are the first stage of basic costs for any activity – production of goods or provision of service.
+Moreover, this very cost serves as the basis for allocating overheads to different products.

 Prime Costs = Direct Materials Cost + Direct Labor Cost